krondorl/lpn-fullstack/README.md

 You can check out [the original app, a JavaScript-based client](https://github.com/krondorl/life-path-number).

+## Motivation

+I aim to deepen my Rust language knowledge.
+In this project, I rewrote the client application into a full stack application, in which the Rust part acts as the backend server.

 ## What Is a Life Path Number?

 A life path number is a number associated with intuitive meanings.